Francesco149/todokete/README.md

 - [x] `/live/start` starts a live, receives note data for the chosen song
 - [x] `/ruleDescription/saveRuleDescription` not sure, I think it has something to do with either gifts or storyline progress status
+- [x] `/live/finish` completes a live. sends precise note-by-note scoring. accurate simulation of the game's scoring system is required to submit real scores, however for the tutorial lives it's possible to skip by submitting all the notes with zero values as demonstrated in my `skipLive` function. this is equivalent to pausing and clicking ok to skip the live

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that